icheung487/Amazon_Vine_Analysis/README.md

 # Overview of the analysis: Explain the purpose of this analysis.
 This project was working with Sellby, an online e-commerce company.
 We were to analyze their reviews written by customers who paid to write a review.
 This program was called Amazin Vine, a service that allows companies to seed products to customers for free and in return they would write a review.

-For this project, we decided to review camera reviews, using PySpark to perform an ETL process.
+For this project, we decided to review camera dataset, using PySpark to perform an ETL process.
 Then we used Jupyter notebook to analyze the dataset.

 # Results: Using bulleted lists and images of DataFrames as support, address the following questions: